ARM Linux: Reliable Setup Checklist

 Select the correct image

-• Match image to exact board model (not just SoC family).
-Example: Banana Pi and Banana Pro have different device trees despite using the same A20 SoC.
+- Match the image to the exact board model, not just the SoC family.
+Banana Pi and Banana Pro use different device trees even though both are built around the A20 SoC.

-• Choose distribution based on use case: Armbian for servers/stability, Raspbian for Raspberry Pi compatibility, Ubuntu/Debian for mainstream packages, Arch Linux ARM for rolling-release updates.
+- Choose the distribution around the job in front of you: Armbian for servers and stability, Raspbian for Raspberry Pi compatibility, Ubuntu or Debian for mainstream packages, Arch Linux ARM for rolling-release updates.

 Verify download integrity